Online Marketing Trends for Tours and Activities in 2019January 10, 2019, Kyla Steeves

 If you want your tour business to stand out, it’s not enough to add a first name to an email anymore.
-While that’s still good practice, you can go one step further with hyper-personalization marketing methods.
+While that’s still good practice, you can go one step further with a traveler experience strategy and omnichannel marketing.
 What do I mean by that?

 Hyper-personalization is an advanced level of personalization in marketing that utilizes behavioural and real-time data to deliver tailored messaging and services.
 For instance, instead of sending a generic email, you’d create different emails to promote specific experiences you know individual recipients will be interested in.

 Facebook’s recent data breach might scare you from doing this, but there are still ethical approaches to data collection.
 And that comes down to getting proper consent from your audience.
 Since the younger generation grew up in an on-demand world that anticipates their every need, you might be surprised to find that many will give up data in exchange for receiving a personal travel experience.
 So if that’s your target audience, hyper-personalization is something to consider.